libsdl-org/SDL/docs/README-touch.md

 ===========================================================================
 Functions
 ===========================================================================
-SDL provides the ability to access the underlying Finger structures.
+SDL provides the ability to access the underlying SDL_Finger structures.
 These structures should _never_ be modified.

 The following functions are included from SDL_touch.h

-To get a SDL_TouchID call SDL_GetTouchDevice(index).
+To get a SDL_TouchID call SDL_GetTouchDevice(int index).
 This returns a SDL_TouchID.
-IMPORTANT: If the touch has been removed, or there is no touch with the given ID, SDL_GetTouchID will return 0.
+IMPORTANT: If the touch has been removed, or there is no touch with the given index, SDL_GetTouchDevice() will return 0.
 Be sure to check for this!

 The number of touch devices can be queried with SDL_GetNumTouchDevices().